KosBow/Kos-portfolio/README.md

 🔍 About

-A minimal, responsive portfolio template that highlights your work:
+A minimal, responsive portfolio template that highlights my work:

 Modern UI: Clean, mobile-first design